ampproject/amphtml/spec/amp-cache-guidelines.md

 ## Guidelines: Resource size limits

-For resources (i.e., HTML, images, fonts) that are larger than 12 MB, do not fetch the resource and return a 404 error.
+For resources (i.e., HTML, images, fonts) that are larger than 12 MB, you may not fetch the resource and you may return a 404 error.

 ## Guidelines: Adding a new cache to the AMP ecosystem